php-fig/fig-standards/bylaws/004-psr-workflow.md

 > **Note:** Copied from [Paul M. Jones' mail](https://groups.google.com/d/msg/php-fig/I0urcaIsEpk/uqQMb4bqlGwJ)

 **Contributor:** Anyone who feels like they have done a relevant amount of contribution.
-Includes anyone sending in a pull request during the Pre-Draft or Draft stages and anyone who feels like their review tweaks were relevant too.
-In case of doubt, the voters should use reasonable judgement to decide whether a contribution was relevant or not.
+Includes anyone sending in a pull request during the Pre-Draft or Draft stages, anyone who feels like their review tweaks were relevant too, former authors and sponsors who stepped down etc. In case of doubt, the voters should use reasonable judgement to decide whether a contribution was relevant or not.

 ## 2. Stages